 Unsubscribes are great

-As I said before, you won’t be able to keep everyone on your marketing list engaged, especially during the festive period.
+As we said before, you won’t be able to keep everyone on your marketing list engaged, especially during the festive period.

 If a recipient marks your campaign as junk it will cause mailbox providers to associate risk with the emails you are sending.
 Complaints are considered a strong sign of emails being unwanted, and they are a heavily negatively weighted metric when it comes to mailbox providers determining your sender reputation.
 Receiving a lot of complaints is likely to hinder your email marketing success; mail in the junk folder doesn’t help you reach holiday revenue goals.

-- Be clear: “please contact our support”, “send an email to firstname.lastname@example.org” or send us a letter will get you the “junk treatment”.
+- “Please contact our support”, “send an email to firstname.lastname@example.org” or send us a letter will get you the “junk treatment”.
 Using a landing page is the best approach.

 - If you have a combined unsubscribe and preference center, make sure you still specifically include the word “unsubscribe” in the copy linked in your emails.